ShabuShabu/Belay/README.md

 ## Installation

-Well, this will work once Belay was published to NPM, but this early in the dev process I'll just use `yarn link`.
+:bangbang: Well, this will work once Belay has been published to NPM, but this early in the dev process I'll just not bother and use `yarn link`.

 ```
 $ yarn add @shabushabu/belay